Aijozome (Aijo Indigo Dye)

 Aijozome (Aijo Indigo Dye) is a new way to use indigo pigment by just dissolving it in water without using a chemical agent.
 This indigo blue perfectly matches the earthy colors of Bengala.
 You can dye over or mix with Bengala.

+As natural plant of indigo, this product gradually ferments after opening and make odor.
 Before opening, it can be stored at room temperature for 6 months.
-After opening, store it in refrigerator.
+After opening, store it in refrigerator to delay fermentation.

 Ingredient: Indigo from South India, Water, Natural rubber latex

 Aijo means pure indigo pigment that is extracted from fresh indigo leaves through the process of fermentation and precipitation.
 Jo, the second syllable of "Ai-jo" is a measuring word introduced to Japan as a counting a grain in Chinese medicine.

 The country of origin is Tamil State in South India.